pulkvit/guess-a-number-game-/README.md

 # guess-a-number-game-
 the guess a number which includes the player to guess a number and also the machine to guess a number.
-# Guess the Number – Python Project

-A simple Python project that includes two modes:
-1. The player guesses a number chosen by the computer.
-2. The computer guesses a number thought of by the player.

 ---